-The purpose of this draft Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) is to address restoration of natural resources injured by the Tug Powhatan (the Tug) oil spill in Sitka Sound (the incident), Alaska.
-The Oil Pollution Act of 1990 (OPA; 33 U.S.C. §§ 2701 et seq.) assigns certain state and federal government natural resource agencies, known as Natural Resource Trustees (Trustees), the responsibility for restoring natural resources and resource services injured or harmed by an oil spill.
-As a designated Trustee, NOAA is authorized to act on behalf of the public to assess and recover natural resource damages and to plan and implement actions to restore, rehabilitate, replace, or acquire the equivalent of the natural resource restoration is to make the environment and the public whole for natural resource injuries resulting from an oil spill by implementing restoration actions that offset the harm caused by the spill.
+The purpose of this Final Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) is to address restoration of natural resources injured by the Tug Powhatan (the Tug) oil spill in Sitka Sound (the incident), Alaska.
+The Oil Pollution Act of 1990 (OPA; 33 U.S.C. §§ 2701 et seq.) assigns certain state and federal government natural resource agencies, known as Natural Resource Trustees (Trustees), the responsibility for restoring natural resources and resource services injured or harmed by an oil spill.1 As a designated Trustee, the National Oceanic and Atmospheric Administration (NOAA) is authorized to act on behalf of the public to assess and recover natural resource damages and to plan and implement actions to restore, rehabilitate, replace, or acquire the equivalent of the natural resources or services injured as a result of an unpermitted discharge of oil.
+The purpose of natural resource restoration is to make the environment and the public whole for natural resource injuries resulting from an oil spill by implementing restoration actions that offset the harm caused by the spill.

 This document is also intended to address the requirements of the National Environmental Policy Act (NEPA), 42 U.S.C. §§ 4321-4370d.
 NEPA requires that federal agencies analyze the potential direct, indirect, and cumulative effects/impacts of proposed major federal actions and alternatives and involve the public in the process.
-NOAA is the lead federal agency responsible for NEPA compliance for this draft DARP/EA.
-This draft DARP/EA describes the affected environment and illustrates restoration alternatives, while proposing preferred projects for public consideration.
+NOAA is the lead federal agency responsible for NEPA compliance for this Final DARP/EA.
+This Final DARP/EA describes the affected environment and illustrates restoration alternatives, while proposing preferred projects for public consideration.
 The document was developed in accordance with OPA and its implementing regulations, 15 C.F.R.
 Part 990; as well as NEPA and its implementing regulations, 40 C.F.R.
 Parts 1500-1508.
-NOA now invites the public to comment on this draft DARP/EA.